 - Financial disclosure

-- “Effects of Increased Reporting Frequency on the Accuracy, Dispersion and Confidence Intervals of Nonprofessional Investors’ Earnings Predictions,” Behavioral Research in Accounting Journal, Forthcoming 2011.
+- "Effects of Increased Reporting Frequency on Nonprofessional Investors’ Earnings Predictions," Behavioral Research in Accounting Journal 24:1 (2012): 91-107.

-Pitre, Terence, Ronald Daigle & Robert Pinsker, “An Investigation of Nonprofessional Investors’ Qualitative Materiality Judgments Incorporating SEC Listed vs. Non-listed Events,” Journal of Accounting and Public Policy 28 (2009): 446-465.
+Pinsker, R., T. J. Pitre, and R. Daigle, "An Investigation of Nonprofessional Investors’ Qualitative Materiality Judgments Incorporating SEC Listed vs. Non-listed Events," Journal of Accounting and Public Policy 28:5 (2009): 446-465.

-Pitre, Terence, W. Achilles & J. Blaskov, "Corporate Governance and Reporting Frequency: Hazards of More Frequent Reporting," Journal of Corporate Ownership and Control, May 2008.
+Achilles, W. W., J. Blaskovich, and T. J. Pitre, "Corporate Governance and Reporting Frequency: Hazards of More Frequent Reporting," Journal of Corporate Ownership and Control 6:2 (2008).

-"Reporting Frequency and Sample Size: Effects on Prediction, Confidence Levels and Confidence Intervals," Journal of Behavioral Finance 8 (2007): 154-160.
+"Reporting Frequency and Sample Size: Effects on Prediction, Confidence Levels and Confidence Intervals," The Journal of Behavioral Finance 8:3 (2007): 154-160.